18 min. to read.

 Here’s where I’m going to tell you that you really need to read the Bible selectively.

 I know.
 That pushes buttons and waves red flags.
 But stick with me for a few minutes and see what I mean.

 Christians all say the Bible has authority in their lives.
 But what does that mean exactly?
 How do we let the Bible have authority?
 Is every sentence authoritative in exactly the same way?
 If not, how do we navigate this maze without falling off into the ditch of a subjective pot-luck of Bible verse preference?

 This presentation takes the issue that so many people seem to use the Bible to back up so many opposing viewpoints, that it seems like the Bible can be made to say just about anything.
 If that’s true, then how can the Bible be an authority at all?

-If you’d prefer to read this presentation, you may below the fold.
+If you’d prefer to read this presentation, you may below.